kripi-png/AdvancedAppDev_reservation_backend/README.md

     - Run the jarfile with the command `java -jar lombok.x.x.x.jar`
     - Restart eclipse

+## Note: If you are going to be working on frontend only, you can skip to step 3

 ## 1. Database setup
 1.1 Use either MySQL Workbench or the CLI to create a database named db_reservation.